sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

   - send log events through it directly from your application, using any [Elasticsearch library](http://www.elasticsearch.org/guide/en/elasticsearch/client/community/current/clients.html)
-  - send log events by using existing application such as [Logstash](logstash), or [Apache Flume](http://flume.apache.org/), or [Fluentd Elasticsearch plugin](https://github.com/uken/fluent-plugin-elasticsearch), or anything that can output to Elasticsearch.
+  - send log events by using existing application such as [Logstash](logstash), Filebeat, [Logagent](/docs/logagent), or [Apache Flume](http://flume.apache.org/), or [Fluentd Elasticsearch plugin](https://github.com/uken/fluent-plugin-elasticsearch), or anything that can output to Elasticsearch.
 You can also implement your own "log shipper".
-  - [search for logs from your own application](search-through-the-elasticsearch-api), or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene)
+  - [search for logs from your own application](search-through-the-elasticsearch-api), or by using tools such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene) or Grafana
   - optionally define [custom mappings](http://www.elasticsearch.org/guide/reference/mapping/) for
     your log types, so you can tweak the way your logs are indexed